Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 Maximum scale value allowed by the pinch gesture, expects values bigger than or equals one.

-Alternatively you can pass a resolution object, for instance an HD image resolution `{ width: 1920, height: 1080 }`; this will instruct the component to calculate `maxScale` in such a way it's a value just before images and videos start getting pixelated.
+Alternatively you can pass the resolution of your image/video, for instance `{ width: 1920, height: 1080 }`; this will instruct the component to calculate `maxScale`  in such a way it's a value just before images and videos start getting pixelated.

 ### panMode
 | Type | Default | Additional Info |
 |------|---------|-----------------|
 | `PanMode` | `PanMode.CLAMP` | see [PanMode](#panmode-enum) |

-Which one of the three available pan modes to use.
+Select which one of the three available pan modes to use.

 ### scaleMode
 | Type | Default | Additional Info |
 |------|---------|-----------------|
 | `ScaleMode` | `ScaleMode.BOUNCE` | see [ScaleMode](#scalemode-enum) |

-Which one of the two available scale modes to use.
+Select which one of the two available scale modes to use.

 ### decay
 | Type | Default | Additional Info |